 07. Participation...

-How and when you can get involved in shaping the next Cork City Development Plan?
+How and when you can get involved in shaping the Cork City Development Plan 2022-2028?

-Cork City Development Plan will go through the two year process.
+Cork City Development Plan 2022-2028 will go through a two year process prior to adoption.
 There are three public consultations when you can get involved and feed in your suggestions on how best to accommodate sustainable growth over the short-to-medium term.
-This Development Plan Process Overview will be updated at key stages in the process and we will keep you posted on progress and consultation dates online and through social media.
-Please note that public consultations will be confirmed via Cork City Council website and social media.
-A variety of public consultation events will take place, taking account of current public health concerns.
-Events will include webinars on a number of topics, a survey to identify the public's views on the key issues for the plan, a young people's photographic competition and later during the public consultation stage it is hoped to have public meetings, once it is safe to do so.
-We will keep you posted via Cork City Council Development Plan website and social media.
+This Development Plan Process Overview will be updated at key stages in the process and we will keep you posted on progress and consultation dates on Cork City Council website and through social media.